Robin

 Sleeping in Byron's bed quickly became a metaphor for my visit to London as I met people with ties to artists of the past, many with close personal connections through a web of friendships and family relations.
 In the rootless, disconnected culture of the American west to which I am accustomed, no such web of relationships exists; art and intellect, more often than not, must survive in a vacuum.
 For me, it was a whole new way of looking at art - as a continuum, a river.

-The first verse lyric "Are you capable of living with uncertainty..." is a paraphrase of Keats' theory of Negative Capability.
+The first verse lyric "Are you capable of living with uncertainty..." is a paraphrase of poet John Keats' Theory of Negative Capability.

 Mrs. Elliot sold the bed and nightstand in 1999 for $20,000 to a collector of Byron memorabilia.
-I'm glad I got there first.
+I'm glad I got to sleep in it first.

 Byron's Bed